 Heading into the final weekend we knew turnout would make or break the campaign.
 There was an amazing field effort underway and our digital efforts were designed to supplement those critical tactics.
 Below are a few of the 6-second ads we ran on digital and social media platforms targeting marginal voting Democrats across the state in the final weekend.
 With only 6 seconds, you have to grab a voter’s attention quickly with a simple message: VOTE!

 Display advertising can often reach websites where digital video is not available (particularly for mobile devices).
 We utilized the full suite of digital tools including digital video, display ads (shown below), programmatic digital audio, and voter-file targeted native sponsored content.
 Throughout the campaign we tested various colors, issues, and setups to determine which ads performed best – then we shifted traffic to those better-performing ads.
 Below are a few examples of some of the display advertising from the campaign (including response advertising to beat back various false attacks).

 “On a night of statewide defeats, taking out Walker will carry even more significance to Democrats nationally.”

 With all the clutter and yelling in the political ads saturating televisions across the state, we wanted Tony’s closing spot to stand out through an honest, quiet strength.

 The day after the election even Stephen Colbert had a few words…

 An All-Star Team

 The Evers campaign was filled with all stars – everyone on the campaign went above and beyond.
-And, there were many very helpful outside groups all working to help defeat Walker.
+And, there were many very helpful outside groups all working to help defeat Walker (special shout out to the DGA and their team).
 We are very honored and proud to have worked for Tony.
 The stakes could not have been higher.